j-freddy/j-freddy.github.io/_posts/2023-02-24-support-vector-machines.md

 ## Binary linear classifier

 A hard-margin binary classifier defines a hard linear boundary that perfectly separates the 2 classes.
-We will derive the loss function from scratch.
+We start by deriving the optimisation problem from scratch.

 <div class="callout callout-warning">
   Warning: This section is maths-heavy.
 You can skip to "Generalisations and